 Being a life-long renter doesn’t mean sacrificing your retirement savings.
 While you won’t be building equity in a home, you can still save for the future.

-Review your budget and set a retirement savings goal.
+Review your budget and set a savings goal.
 Look for opportunities to invest any money you’re saving as a renter.
 For example, if you live close to work, you can save on gas and a vehicle by walking or taking public transportation.
 This simple approach can save you hundreds of dollars a month.

 Consider opening a Tax Free Savings Account (TFSA) or a Registered Retirement Savings Plan (RRSP) to invest the money you don’t have to spend on home-related costs.
 Experts suggest saving at least 10% of your take-home pay each year for retirement, whether you’re renting or not.
 Remember, through the power of compound interest, even small amounts grow over time.
 Start saving early and automate your contribution.
 Before you know it, you’ll have quite a nest egg even if you don’t own a nest!